v11ncent/v11ncent/README.md

 Hello, world!
 I'm Vince, a Computer Science senior at Rowan University, and I *really* love creating websites from start to finish.
 This includes the design, development, and everything in between.
-My super power is that I'm a CSS geek (*gasp*).
+My super power is that I'm a CSS geek (lol).
 Currently, I'm learning about design systems, component-driven design, and accessibility!
 Have a great day :)

 <!---